Getting started with PHY API

 Getting started

-1. Sign up or log in on the website.
+1. Sign up or log in at phy.engineering.

-Tip: You can import our ready-to-use Postman collection and start testing immediately.
+You can also import our ready-to-use Postman collection and start testing immediately.

 Base URL